Can I change my energy payment method to save money in the UK? (June 2026)

 Compare tariffs by payment method (whole-of-market)

 Use the form to compare home energy deals for your postcode and meter type.
-We’ll show options for different payment methods where available, so you can choose what fits your budget and lifestyle.
+We’ll show options for different payment methods where available, so you can choose what fits your budget and lifestyle in 2026.

 Quick answer: will changing payment method save money?

-• Sometimes — prepayment can be competitive depending on supplier and smart meter support.
+• Sometimes — smart prepayment can match or beat a credit-meter tariff depending on supplier and meter.

-• Not always — if Direct Debit estimates are wrong, you could build up credit or face catch-up payments.
+• Not always — if your Direct Debit estimate is wrong you can build up credit or face a catch-up payment, so accurate readings matter.

 What does “changing payment method” mean for UK energy bills?